-Russian novelist and psychologist Fyodor Dostoyevsky’s 800 page novel – The Brothers Karamazov as well as this earlier work Crime and Punishment deals with the issues of religion, God and the moral philosophy of men acting on their free will to commit acts of good and bad.
+Russian novelist and psychologist Fyodor Dostoyevsky’s 800 page novel – The Brothers Karamazov, as well as this earlier work Crime and Punishment, deals with the issues of religion, God and the moral philosophy of men acting on their free will to commit acts of good and bad.
 19th century Russia produced many brilliant minds that could see reality as it was without the technological distractions of the 20th century.

 If anyone thinks I am off base and that a moral life is possible without God let me know.
 I do acknowledge humanists and ethical atheists can develop a personal ethic, yet they

-Atheists and ethical humanist often delude themselves in thinking that ethics without religion is possible.
-To an extend it is possible.
+Atheists and ethical humanists often delude themselves in thinking that ethics without religion is possible.
+To an extent it is possible.
 An individual gets a lot of psychological juice, in taking pride in the fact that you are acting for the good.
 I think it is part of our evolutionary programming as man is a social animal.
-You receive psychological reward for having behavior that conforms to the greater good of the group you live in.
+You receive a psychological reward for having behavior that conforms to the greater good of the group you live in.
 Ideas of sacrifice and contribution have both instinct and external rewards.

 It makes sense because from a genetic evolutionary standpoint nature is concerned with the survival of the species rather than the individual.
 The whole is more important than a part so it embeds a genetic mechanism which regards altruistic behavior.